 Airbnb does a great job of helping you find a place that fits your needs.
 Once you’ve selected your dates, location, and number of occupants, you can choose More Filters.
 This gives you a large selection of checkboxes to really narrow down your search.

 There really is something for every budget on Airbnb.
 We’ll be honest, besides loving the outdoors, one of the reasons we often choose to camp is because hotels are expensive.
 On Airbnb, you can find everything from $17/night all the way up to $700+/night.
-Use our discount code to save $45 CAD on your first stay!
+Use our discount code to save up to $80 CAD on your first trip!

 When you’re searching, make sure to select a max budget and understand that you won’t always be able to tick off every wishlist item.
 If you prioritize certain amenities, you can usually find an awesome place for a decent price!